Sachinslemenceu/TapTrack/README.md

 - Integrated with Android system services to show current Wi-Fi status and prompt network connection if not connected.

 ✅ **Session-Aware Navigation**
-- Automatically bypasses splash/login screens if session is active.
+- Automatically bypasses splash/login screens if session is active using **Preference DataStore**.

-✅ **Clean App Exit**
-- Pressing the back button from Home exits the app instead of going to splash/login screen.

-✅ **Socket Management**
-- Lifecycle-aware socket connection: socket auto-closes when view is destroyed or app exits.

 ✅ **MVI Architecture**
 - Built using a scalable **Model-View-Intent** approach for unidirectional data flow and easier debugging.